 Depending on where you live, some coverages are mandatory and some are optional.
 Understanding what's required in your state and what each helps cover can help you choose the right coverage for your situation.

-Is uninsured or underinsured motorist coverage required in my state?
+Is uninsured motorist coverage required?

 Uninsured motorist coverage is part of a car insurance policy that helps pay for your medical bills if you're hit by a driver who doesn't have car insurance.
 In some states, it may also help pay for your car repairs.
 Depending on where you live, uninsured motorist coverage may be required by law.

-Underinsured motorist coverage varies by state but may help pay for medical bills if you're hit by a driver who has car insurance but not enough to pay for your injuries.
+Underinsured motorist coverage also varies by state but may help pay for medical bills if you’re hit by a driver who has car insurance but not enough to pay for your injuries.

 How much does car insurance cost in my state?